 This SEI message identifies upper bounds for the nominal target brightness light level of the pictures of the coded video sequence.

-The information conveyed in this SEI message is intended to be adequate for purposes corresponding to the use of the Consumer Electronics Association 861.3 specification.
+The information conveyed in this SEI message is intended to be adequate for purposes corresponding to the use of the Consumer Technology Association 861.3 specification.

 The semantics of the content light level information SEI message are defined in relation to the values of samples in a 4:4:4 representation of red, green, and blue colour primary intensities in the linear light domain for the pictures of the coded video sequence, in units of candelas per square metre.
 However, this SEI message does not, by itself, identify a conversion process for converting the sample values of a decoded picture to the samples in a 4:4:4 representation of red, green, and blue colour primary intensities in the linear light domain for the picture.